Dr. Octagon: History

 In 2002, Thornton announced The Resurrection of Dr. Octagon, a proposed sequel to Dr. Octagonecologyst, that would reintroduce the character.

 Los Angeles-based producer Fanatik J was chosen to create the music for the album.
 Thornton himself took part in the production of early material for the project, playing bass, guitar, and keyboards on many of the tracks.

 After shopping around demos for the proposed album, Thornton signed a contract with CMH Records to release the album.

 On July 23, 2002, Rolling Stone reported that a new Dr. Octagon album would be released in February 2003.
 As production on the album was underway, Thornton had a falling out with Fanatik J over contract rights, and the One-Watt Sun production team was hired to create the album's music.
 After completing three vocal tracks with the label, based upon rough sonic themes created by the production team, Thornton had a falling out with the label, and gave the label recordings he had made two years previously, consisting of Thornton rapping and goofing off, in order to complete his contract.
 The resulting album, The Return of Dr. Octagon, was largely produced without Thornton's involvement, and did not resemble the direction Thornton had initially intended for the album.

 Promotional materials, including music videos, were produced without Thornton's involvement.
 Thornton states that he was "shocked" by the label's misrepresentation.
 Following the release of the album, Thornton performed under the Dr. Octagon billing, but did not promote the album.
 Dr. Dooom 2, Thornton's 2008 follow-up to First Come, First Served, was produced in response to The Return of Dr. Octagon.
-In the music video for "R.I.P.
-Dr. Octagon", the appearance of Dr. Octagon resembles the character design used in promotional materials by CMH Records.